CMU-17-214/f2023/assignments/hw2.md

 - [ ] 20: Test cases achieve perfect branch coverage on the required classes (10pt partial credit for >90% branch coverage).

 **Test Quality (20pt)**
+We will analyze 5 randomly sampled tests:
+- [ ] 5: Tests are independent.
+- [ ] 5: Tests are cohesive and small.

-- [ ] 15: Tests are independent, cohesive, small, avoid excessive redundancies (we will analyze 5 randomly sampled tests).
+- [ ] 5: Tests avoid excessive redundancies.
 - [ ] 5: Tests are readable (e.g., meaningful names, comments).

 **Infrastructure and style (20pt):**